 Phillip is a graduate of RMIT Fine Arts (1978) having studied printmaking under the late George Baldessin, Graeme King, sculpture under Anthony Pryor, and painting under Andrew Sibley and Ron Miller.
 His artworks are represented in major collections including the Australian National Gallery, Canberra; Artbank and the Gallery of NSW.

-Adrian is a founding member of SPA, his interest in printmaking commenced in the Tin Sheds whilst studying English Literature at Sydney University.
+Adrian is a co-founder of SPA, his interest in printmaking commenced in the Tin Sheds whilst studying English Literature at Sydney University.
 Returning to the UK he completed an honours degree in sculpture at Cheltenham School of Art and then completed extensive studies to become a Master printmaker at Brighton Polytechnic (UK) and the Druckwerkstatt in Berlin.
 Whilst in Europe he had the opportunity to study under and work alongside, some of Europe’s most celebrated artists such as Bruce Maclean and the late A.R Penk.